The Truth of Prometheus (The Play)

 PROMETHEUS.

-I am here, amidst the dull darkness that surroundeth me daily.
+I am here, within the bleak darkness that surroundeth me daily.

 HEDISTE.

 Where art thou?
-Come closer, so I may see thee in person standing in front of me.
-I see only the presence of thy shadow.
+Come forth, that I may behold thee.
+I see only the shape of thy shadow.

 PROMETHEUS.

-I dare not!
-Mine ugliness preventeth me to go forth.
-Begone!
+I dare not.
+Mine ugliness preventeth me from stepping forth.
+Depart!

 HEDISTE.